open-contracting-extensions/ocds_withheldInformation/README.md

 # Withheld information

-Adds an array of `withheldInformation` objects to describe data points that are embargoed or permanently withheld from publication.
+Adds a top-level withheld information array to describe items of information whose publication is temporarily or permanently withheld.

 ## Legal context